osalvador/ReplicaDB/docs/src/content/docs/getting-started/concepts.md

 A source value used by incremental replication to bound the next read.
 The CLI reports a successful watermark for external orchestration; a failed or cancelled run does not advance it.
+In the managed server, only successful run finalization commits the next watermark for a later attempt.

 ## API